Morphsec88/vse-compute-over-storage/README.md

 1. **The Secondary Gating Switch (Bit 5):** Bit 5 acts as the sequential toggle switch for the trailing sub-structure.
 Just like Bit 4, it evaluates to binary `0` or `1`, modulating the secondary pulse signature to either **SHORT** or **LONG**.
 2. **The Secondary Temporal Window Allocation (Bits 6, 7, and 8):** The final 3 bits of the byte form the secondary spatial vector, resolving into another 8-state slot system (`000` through `111`).
 The secondary modulated pulse is driven straight into this secondary Time Slot matrix.
 3. **Execution:** The second modulated pulse is instantly routed to its designated slot.
 As demonstrated in the architecture diagram, an input sequence like `0100` seamlessly routes a short pulse directly to $t_3-$.
+4. Secondary Nibble Decomposition (Bits 5 to 8)
-4. **Temporal Synchronization:** The primary trigger pulse gates and initiates the reference clock, while the secondary data pulse is locked directly to the phase alignment of the frequency-based coordinate ($f$).
+*   **Temporal Synchronization:** The primary trigger pulse carries the strong or weak impulse status of the 5th bit while simultaneously gating and initiating the reference clock, whereas the secondary data pulse is locked directly to the phase alignment of the clock frequency ($f$).

 ---